rsepulveda2/rsa-form/README.md

-Rsa-Form																																						Last Update: 12/26/10
+Rsa-Form
 ========
+Last Update: 12/26/10

-Rsa-form is a plugin that allows you to send RSA encrypted form data between your client and server.
-This can be useful when transferring sensitive data (i.e. login credentials) and your server doesn't have SSL.
-NOTE: RSA-form is NOT a replacement for SSL since it doesn't use authentication.
+Rsa-form is a Ruby on Rails plugin that allows you to send RSA encrypted form data between your client's browser and your server.
+This plugin can be useful when submitting sensitive data such as login credentials and your server doesn't have SSL.
+Please note that Rsa-form is NOT a replacement for SSL since it doesn't use authentication.

 Rsa-form also includes a login widget that can be added to your login page to reduce the chance of a keylogger capturing your password (see below for details).

 Just create a form, then add the following javascript to your page.
-(Either using "script" tags or adding it to one of your javascript files such as /javascripts/application.js)
+(Using either "script" tags or adding it to one of your javascript files such as /javascripts/application.js)

 	jQuery(document).ready(function() {